jnozzi/cocoadev.com/markdown/NSImageComparison.md

 Hello everyone.

-Is there a way to easily compare two General/NSImage's?
-I have tried that via -(General/NSData*)General/TIFFRepresentation - then -(BOOL)isEqualToData:(General/NSData*)data2, but it doesn't work all the time.
-I need it for icon comparison in a General/NSTableView (using General/NSSortDescriptor)...
+Is there a way to easily compare two NSImage's?
+I have tried that via -(NSData*)TIFFRepresentation - then -(BOOL)isEqualToData:(NSData*)data2, but it doesn't work all the time.
+I need it for icon comparison in a NSTableView (using NSSortDescriptor)...

 Thanks for any clues!